BlackSnufkin/DeadManSwitch/README.md

 ## Features

-- Trigger the Dead Man Switch using a Telegram bot, network broadcasts, or by connecting a specific USB device
+- Trigger theAc Dead Man Switch using a Telegram bot, network broadcasts, or by connecting a specific USB device
 - Dismount VeraCrypt volumes to secure confidential data
 - Perform a forced hard shutdown of the system
 - Display an emergency alert window with a countdown timer
 - Customizable trigger commands and USB device detection

+## Recommendations

+For optimal data protection, it is highly recommended to encrypt your system partition using VeraCrypt.
+This ensures that all your sensitive data remains secure even if the computer is compromised or stolen.
+By combining the Dead Man Switch application with a VeraCrypt-encrypted system partition, you can achieve a robust security setup that safeguards your data in case of an emergency.

+To encrypt your system partition with VeraCrypt, please follow the official VeraCrypt documentation and guides available on their website.

 ## Prerequisites